Rule 4901:1-18-06 | Disconnection procedures for electric, gas, and natural gas utilities.

 (i) A statement that a listing of the utility company's authorized payment agents is available by calling the utility company's toll-free customer service number.

 (1) Makes contact with the customer or other adult consumer at the premises ten days prior to disconnection of service by personal contact, telephone, or hand-delivered written notice.
-Utility companies may send this notice by regular, U.S. mail; however, such notice must allow three calendar days for mailing.
+Utility companies may also make contact by sending the notice by regular, U.S. mail; however, such notice must allow three calendar days for mailing.
 This additional notice shall extend the date of disconnection, as stated on the fourteen-day notice required by paragraph (A) of this rule, by ten additional days.

 (3) Informs the customer of the right to enter into any of the payment plans set forth in paragraph (B) of rule 4901:1-18-05 of the Administrative Code, or to enroll in PIPP plus.
 If the customer does not respond to the notice described in paragraph (B)(1) of this rule, or refuses to accept a payment plan or fails to make the initial payment on a payment plan referenced in this paragraph, the utility company may disconnect service after the ten-day notice expires.